 By necessity any doctoral study is individualised even within closely related research areas; an overall study plan can hence only give an outline and template for the creation of such individual study plans.
 Broadly, however, any individual study plan must seek to ensure that a commensurate set of generic skills suitable for doctoral candidates is imparted, and that this is accompanied by an understanding of questions of research ethics both at a general level and where necessary more specific to a field of research.
 As is the case for any doctoral programme, moreover, one of the principal objectives is that candidates acquire a rigorous background and in-depth understanding of any Mathematical and scientific methods appropriate and suitable for their field of research and studies as a foundation for their original research.
 This is to ensure that one of the objectives of any doctoral programme is met, namely to enable candidates to undertake largely independent research on completion of the programme whilst having more specialised research under supervision where guidance both on the research questions to be pursued and the methods to be employed is imparted by a candidate’s supervisor or supervisors.

 The overall structure is broadly divided into two components, namely the Taught Component and the Research Component.
-Both components can and will generally be conducted in parallel and should be mutually supporting the principal objectives of resulting in an original contribution to the body of knowledge in the area of specialisation and supporting learning outcomes described in section 4 below.
+Both components can and will generally be conducted in parallel and should be mutually supporting the principal objectives of resulting in an original contribution to the body of knowledge in the area of specialisation and supporting learning outcomes described below (see section "Expected learning outcomes").
 The candidate’s supervisor or supervisors will provide guidance in creating an individual study plan beginning with the elaboration of a set of taught modules to be taken throughout the course of studies and the research proposal at the time of admission.
 This individual study plan will, however, need to be reviewed and adjusted periodically to reflect changes in research direction, newly gained insights and knowledge, and in response to any contingencies arising.
 Reviews should take place as part of each Semiannual Review but may occur at any time.

 The programme is considered part of the third higher education cycle, namely the Ph.D. level.
 The Ph.D. programme is arranged in such a way that it normally can be completed within an effective three-year research education period assuming a full-time mode of study and extended pro rata for part-time studies.
 Of this period, the equivalent of at least one semester (30 ECTS Credit Points)is reserved for organised teaching and learning in a form and manner appropriate to the study outcomes including but not limited to courses and seminars, the Taught Component.

-This Taught Component must be completed at the time of submission of the dissertation, but unless set out otherwise in case of a conditional admission (see section 7), no further requirement on the time at which the taught Credit Points are to be accrued are made.
+This Taught Component must be completed at the time of submission of the dissertation, but unless set out otherwise in case of a conditional admission (see section "Admission Criteria"), no further requirement on the time at which the taught Credit Points are to be accrued are made.
 The requirements for each module are set individually, and decisions are made on a Pass/Fail basis.
 All modules forming part of the Taught Component must be passed.

 The Research Component of the programme encompasses the bulk of the candidate’s studies and is formally contiguous from the time of admission to the day of the viva voce.
 It is conducted under the supervision and guidance of the candidate’s supervisor or supervisors and will result in original contributions to the body of knowledge commensurate with the degree sought by the candidate.
 These advances should be documented through a peer review process prior to submission of the overall dissertation, but may be submitted as a single work where this is appropriate and justified by the character of the research and has been approved by the candidate’s supervisor or supervisors.